nstraub/injectjs/README.md

 **signatures**

-*registerProvider(string name, function provider) : void*
+*registerProvider(name, provider) : void*
-*registerProvider(string name, array [dependencies...]provider) : void*
+*registerProvider(name, provider: [2-\*]) : void*

 **Parameters**

-- name (string): mandatory.
+- *name (string): mandatory*.
 The name of the type being registered.
-- provider (function|array): mandatory.
+- *provider (function|array): mandatory*.
-  When provider is a function, its dependencies are inferred from its parameter names.
+   - When provider is a function, its dependencies are inferred from its parameter names.
-  When provider is an array, all items except the last are dependency names for the provider, and the last is the actual provider, which will receive all the aforementioned dependencies on instantiation.
+   - When provider is an array, all items except the last are dependency names for the provider, and the last is the actual provider, which will receive all the aforementioned dependencies on instantiation.

-> **Note**: type MUST be an array if you plan to minify your code
+> **Note**: type **MUST** be an array if you plan to minify your code